samboy/MaraDNS/README.md

 where a clever attacker with access to the recurisve DNS server could had kept records in the cache longer than desired.

+`min_ttl` now correctly sets a minimum TTL for direct answers to queries.

+While using Deadwood as a recursive server is deprecated, I have fixed a long standing bug with how Deadwood handled certain CNAME chains, and have added tests to make sure this bug stays fixed.

 # 2021 Updates

 Deadwood has a new parameter: `source_ip4`.
 This optional parameter